We are a global leader in presenting educational forums built around substantive, entertaining documentaries — as well as theatrical works and books.

 Asia Education Programs

-We are honored to have as members of the CITIZENARTS Advisory Council a growing number of accomplished academics, business leaders, public servants and professionals from China, Europe, India, and U.S. who are providing us invaluable knowledge and guidance in the creation of our educational documentaries and other presentations.
+We are honored to have as members of the CITIZENARTS Advisory Council a growing number of accomplished academics, business leaders, public servants and professionals from China, Europe, India, Latin American and the United States who are providing us invaluable knowledge and guidance in the creation of our educational documentaries and other presentations.

 United Nations Senior Translator, New York